pzzd/statistics-probability/notes/probability.md

 - The lower the percentage the sample is compared to the population, the better for assuming trial independence.
 - On the other hand large sample sizes tend to be a lot better than small sample sizes.

+## Are these binomial variables?

+In a game involving a standard deck of playing cards, an individual randomly draws 7 cards without replacement.
+Let Y = the number of aces drawn.
+- Y isn't binomial since the cards are being selected without replacement and the sample size is more than 10% of the population size, so the trials are not independent.

+60 of a certain species of tomato live after transplanting from pot to garden.
+Eli transplants 16 of these tomato plants.
+Assume that the plants live independently of each other.
+Let
+T = the number of tomato plants that live.
+- T is binomial.
+Each trial has two outcomes (live or not), results of each trial are independent, there is a fixed number of trials (16), and the probability of success is the same for each trial (60%).

 ## Binomial probability example